MarikaBBB/MarikaBBB.github.io/gallery/README.md

 Planning

 Before starting the project, I planned out the HTML structure and CSS styles.
-I decided to use flexbox to arrange the cards and used media queries to make the gallery responsive.
+I used flexbox to arrange the cards and used media queries to make the gallery responsive.
 I made sure to gather all the necessary assets (images and text) for each project before beginning the project.

 Building